 - other variables

 - food intake

-- On average, for a healthy person, Xanax elimination is 9 – 16 hours.
-That means half of the Xanax is eliminated during this period
+- For a healthy person, xanax elimination half-life is about 12 hours.
+That means half of the xanax is eliminated during this period.

 Taking other drugs whether prescription or illicit can alter the rate of the body to effectively metabolize Xanax.
-These drugs can either be inhibitors or inducers of the enzymatic function of the CYP3A4 which is in the liver.
+These drugs can either be inhibitors or inducers of the enzymatic function, which is in the liver.
 Inhibitor drugs inhibit this enzymatic function and prolong the excretion of the drug.
 Such drugs include Cimetidine and Ketoconazole.
-Inducers such as Nafcilin, on the other hand, enhance the CYP3A4 ability to break down the Xanax hence increases the average clearance rates from 0.9ml/min/kg up to 2.13ml/min/kg.

 Xanax dosages are between 0.25 mg. to 4 mg.
 Doctors try and prescribe the minimum effective dosage to their patients.

-- Individuals taking smaller dosage will metabolize and excrete the drug from their system much faster than those taking a dosage higher.
+- Individuals taking smaller dosage will metabolize and excrete the drug from their system much faster than those taking a higher dosage.